-2017 is a Brilliant year for fall colors
+2017 was a Brilliant year for fall colors

-Have you noticed the vibrancy of the fall colors this year?
-It is not just your imagination, they are the most brilliant we've had in Utah for many years!
-Many factors have played into making them so beautiful in 2017 and less vibrant in 2018:
+Did you notice the vibrancy of the fall colors in 2017?
+It was not just your imagination, they were the most brilliant we've had in Utah for many years!
+Many factors played into making them so beautiful in 2017 and less vibrant in 2018:

 1. A wet spring